osg-htc/all-hands/docs/2020/registration.md

 # OSG All-Hands Meeting 2020 &ndash; Registration

-Registration is free, but required.
+Participation in the event will be free, but we plan to ask participants to register in advance.
-We plan to have a link to the registration system when ready.
+The registration link will be posted here when available.